 Summary

-Common Questions (FAQ)
+Frequently Asked Questions (FAQ)

 Q1: How do I know the ID or content model ID of a category?

-A1:In the AnQi CMS backend, you can easily find these IDs.
+A1:In the Anqi CMS backend, you can easily find these IDs.

-Q2:type="list"andtype="page"When usingarchiveListWhat are the core differences when labeling?
+Q2:type="list"andtype="page"While usingarchiveListWhat are the core differences when labeling?